CoderJackLiu/UnrealAliOSSPlugin/README.md

 # AliOSSServer

+<br> Hi, I am Jack!
+Glad to see you here!
-<br>This is a unreal plugin for interaction with alibaba oss server!
+<br> This is a unreal plugin for interaction with alibaba oss server!
 You can use it by blueprint with you accesskey directly.The plugin include almost the common usage which supply by alioss server Api.
 <br>
 <br> This Project is in a period of developing,so there may be some unconvenience ,when you use it .if you have some issues or bugs .please let me know by the issue option.
 <br>